icerpc/icerpc-docs/pages/icerpc-core/index.md

 showToc: false
 ---

-The IceRPC Core provides everything you need to send and receive requests and responses over network connections.
-These requests and responses carry byte streams—the encoding of these byte streams is outside the scope of the IceRPC Core.
+The IceRPC core provides everything you need to send and receive requests and responses over network connections.
+These requests and responses carry byte streams—if you want a typed API, use [Slice][slice] or another [IDL] together with the IceRPC core.

 {% grid %}